dmics/organizingdata/readme.md

 3. You'll see that we've now added several rows below each row with multiple actors listed.
 The actor name is the only bit of information in the entire row.
 4. Select movie_id > Edit cells > Fill down.
 5. You can do this for each column of information that you want in the network dataset.
+6. We have lots of movies that don't have any actor information, meaning they won't really work with our network dataset.
+Remove these by clicking Starring > Facet, Customized Facets > Facet by blank.
+7. Click True to select 248 rows.
+Click on All > Edit Rows > Remove all matching rows.
+8. Click 'Remove All' in the top left to clear the facet.

 ## Additional OpenRefine Resources